Showing 1866 results

 no2018029442 · Person · 1891-1956

-Following his graduation, McFadden went to work for the United States Department of Agriculture (USDA) as a field assistant at the Agricultural Experiment Station in Highmore, South Dakota, where he continued his research to develop rust-resistant wheat.
-During World War I, McFadden joined the United States Army and served from May 25, 1918 to February 25, 1919.
-Following his military service, he returned to work for the USDA at the Highmore Experiment Station.
-After completing cereal experiments for the SDSC agronomy department in June 1920, he returned to his farm near Webster in Day County, South Dakota.
+After graduating, McFadden worked for the United States Department of Agriculture as a field assistant at the Agricultural Experiment Station in Highmore, South Dakota, where he continued research on rust-resistant wheat.
+During World War I he served in the United States Army from May 25, 1918, to February 25, 1919.
+Following his military service he returned to the Highmore station and later resumed work on his family’s farm near Webster, South Dakota, where he continued wheat breeding experiments while farming from 1920 to 1929.
+Despite crop losses caused by drought, hail, and rust in successive years, he continued his research and developed the rust-resistant wheat varieties Hope and H44.

-McFadden returned to work for the USDA on March 1, 1929 as an Associate Agronomist stationed in Redfield, South Dakota, and also worked for the USDA at University Farm in St. Paul, Minnesota.
-He held that position until 1935, when he accepted a position with the USDA and the Texas Agricultural Experiment Station at Texas A&M University in College Station, Texas.
-In Texas, McFadden continued his research with wheat and other small grains, including oats, barely, and flax.
+In 1929 McFadden returned to federal service as an Associate Agronomist with the United States Department of Agriculture, stationed in Redfield, South Dakota, and later working at University Farm in St. Paul, Minnesota.
+In 1935 he accepted a joint position with the USDA and the Texas Agricultural Experiment Station at Texas A&M University in College Station, Texas.
+There he continued research on wheat and other small grains, including oats, barley, and flax.

 McDitt, Jon